axisgroup/design-process/2-Define/Methods/personas.md

+## Personas

+#### What is it?
-A persona is typically defined by the user's role in the organization.
-It represents a group of users in the same position with same business goals.
+A persona is typically defined by the user's role in the organization but this isn't always the case.
+It represents a group of users with same business goals.

+#### Why do you use it?
+During user interviews you might find that multiple users of the same role can have different priorities, motivations and pain points.
+By creating a persona for a group of users, you define what the common goals and needs of the group are.
+Personas define who you are designing for.

+#### When to do it?
+Personas should be created after conducting user interviews and reviewing notes.

+#### How to do it?
 The following elements should be included in a persona card:

 * Title - Persona's role in the organization